Ealing: Geography

 Ealing is in the heart of west London.
 A relatively narrow section of the A406 North Circular Road, London bisects the east of it.
-The nascent M4 motorway also runs almost adjacent to the south.
+The M4 motorway also runs almost adjacent to the south.

 It is less than two miles from the Tideway (London's upper estuary of the Thames) at the local apex of Kew Bridge that links to the London Borough of Richmond upon Thames.
 Ealing has parks and open spaces, such as Ealing Common, Walpole, Lammas, Cleveland, Hanger Hill, Montpelier, and Pitshanger Parks.
 The River Brent flows through the latter.